huft-jonathan/noaa-aurora/README.md

 # noaa-aurora

+*Will the northern (or southern) lights be shining tonight?*

-Download space weather information from NOAA related to aurora activity.
+Downloads space weather information from NOAA related to aurora activity.

 ## Background